SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 **Making a new branch without any new content** (TODO)

 This has to be done on GitHub.
 GitHub documentation might help.

+You can make branches off of

+TODO: Add link to making branches off of branches from within docassemble? (add section)

+TODO: Link to definition of 'base branch'

+ You can also make a branch off of *that* new branch if you want.
+There's nothing special about the main branch.
+They're all just branches.
+You pull from `some_branch`, edit code, then 'commit' to a 'New branch' we'll call `yet_another_branch` and you've done it. `some_branch` is now the **base** branch of `yet_another_branch`.
  -->

 ### Extra information GitHub can show you